nerdErg/simpleSuggestions/README.md

        }
        suggestService.addSuggestionHandler('test', handler)

+OR you can take both the subject and term in your handler like this:

+       def handler = { String subject, String term ->
+            //do something interesting here, perhaps call another service
+            //the handler has to return a list of things, normally Strings return [term, "$term A", "$term B", subject] }
+       suggestService.addSuggestionHandler('test', handler)

+Note you still have to add the handler for all the subjects you expect... unless you replace the defaultSuggestionHandler on the suggestService.
+To do that just set it in you bootstrap (or anywhere you like really) like this:

+       def suggestService

+       ...

+       MyUBeautSuggestionHandler mubsh = MyUBeautSuggestionHandlerFactory.getMeOneOfThoseLittleBeauties(...)

+       suggestService.defaultSuggestionHandler =  { String subject, String term ->
+           mubsh(subject, term)
+       }

-The resultant list of things will be send back as JSON, so if you send back a list of Maps or Objects they'll be JSONified and sent to the caller, so you can do what you like with it.
+The resultant list of things will be sent back as JSON, so if you send back a list of Maps or Objects they'll be JSONified and sent to the caller, so you can do what you like with it.

+If you are going to replace the defaultSuggestionHandler it's best to log an error if you get a subject you don't know about.
+Just sayin' :-)

 That simple.